IQTLabs/pypi-scan/README.md

 To determine if a package is a potential typosquatter, pypi-scan employs [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), which is, roughly speaking, a measure of how many edits are required to transform one string of characters into another.
-The default edit distance is one.
+The default edit distance is one. pypi-scan also checks for "confusion attacks," e.g. switching the order of words around a dash or underscore.
+Imagine confusing python-nmap with nmap-python.

 ## Usage
 (Requires an internet connection.)